Gene233/MarkerIdentificationWorkflow/README.md

 ## Overview

-This workshop will focus on performing marker identification analysis of transcriptomic data and visualising the results.
-We will identify markers on single-cell RNA-seq data using methods in the `smartid` package to explore feature importance in class and individual samples.
+This workshop will focus on performing marker identification analysis of transcriptomic data and visualising the results using `mastR` and `smartid` packages.
+We will identify markers on bulk RNA-seq data with `mastR` and single-cell RNA-seq data with `smartid` to explore feature importance in class and individual samples.
 Following this, we will perform gene-set scoring using tools from the `smartid` package.
-Overall, we will demonstrate a TF-IDF-based approach to process the data, identify the markers, visualise and interpret resutls using `smartid` package.
+Overall, we will demonstrate a streamlined marker identification workflow for bulk data using `mastR` and a TF-IDF-based approach to process the scRNA-seq data, identify the markers, visualise and interpret resutls using `smartid` package.

 The workshop will be organised into two broad sections:
+* Identify markers on bulk RNA-seq data using `mastR`
+    * Build markers pool from multiple sources
+    * Perform differential expression analysis
+    * Select signature from the pool
+    * Refine signature by background expression
+    * Visualize signature performance
+* Identify markers on single-cell RNA-seq data using `smartid`
     * Calculate score for each feature in each sample
     * Scale and transform scores in regard of class
     * Identify markers for each class based on GMM
+    * Perform gene-set scoring for validation

-Detailed material can be found [here](https://gene233.github.io/MarkerIdentificationWorkflow/articles/workshop_smartid.html).
+Detailed material can be found [here](https://gene233.github.io/MarkerIdentificationWorkflow/articles/workshop_mastR_step_by_step.html) and [here](https://gene233.github.io/MarkerIdentificationWorkflow/articles/workshop_smartid.html).

 ## Pre-requisites